jeromeetienne/threex/slides/slides.md

 ### in 3d

 * all three.js obviously
-* threex extensions, tquery plugins
+* threex extensions
+* some good idea in tquery plugins. to import
 * good stuff to import from babylon.js
   * it has a game orientation